 Leadership is about enabling the potential in others and getting out of the way so their dreams can enable something bigger.
 Having people paid to report to you does not mean you are a leader but more likely a manager, which is a very respectable and worthwhile career path but it is not leadership.
 It is not even close to leadership!
 When people choose to follow you without money or title, that is leadership.
 In this context, the title is derived from results and action first.
 As a leader, you are responsible for incubating synergies to get three out of two.
 Leadership is about influence, not title.
 Title is a mostly meaningless word that constantly changes in todays amorphous corporate culture.

 Carly Fiorina On Management Vs. Leadership – Stanford Univ.
 2007.

-Although a lot of executives say they are leaders, their actions contradict that.
-All too often, they can’t handle the criticism that comes with true leadership and they are often afraid of change, or people with abstract cultural personas.
+Although a lot of executives say or believe they are leaders, their actions contradict that.
+All too often, they can’t handle the criticism that comes with true leadership and they are very often afraid of change, or people with abstract cultural personas.
 In many parts of their personal lives, they could not even pass the simplest leadership test of helping someone less fortunate than them when nobody else will in a disaster situation.
-Very often they insulate themselves with simple minded yes-sayers, fire people who question them, and all too often are more concerned with the superficial status that comes with being wined and dined by vendors that serve their vertical.
+Very often they insulate themselves with simple minded yes-sayers, fire people who question them, and are more often concerned with the superficial status that comes with being wined and dined by vendors that serve their vertical.
 Types like these are fools masquerading as leaders but there is plenty of them.

 Socrates Condemned to Death Speech – 399 B.C.

 Lastly, to that person who gloats about their V.P., Director, SVP title, or the like, ask them how many people would follow them passionately without money in times of great challenge while others criticize them.
-Likely, they will be confused, because most leaders are below the surface working to make the world a better place while the above fakers seek status and “yes” clicks.
+Likely, they will be confused, because most leaders are below the surface working to make the world a better place while the above fakers seek status and “yes” cliques.
 They know nothing about leadership or moral courage.
 To think that titles are a right-of-passage to leadership is one of the most dangerous fallacies in society to date.
 It has caused wars to be lost, inspired political violence, caused elections to be lost, technologies to be missed, and it is a solvable irony for a society as advanced and gifted as the human race.
 What are you doing to be your own best leader for the greater good of others?
 I assure you it has nothing to do with title.

 If you want to talk more about these and related concepts, please contact me here.